DevelopmentCats/modules/cursor-mcp/README.md

 |------|-------------|
 | `mcp_servers_configured` | List of configured MCP server names |
 | `proxy_instructions` | Instructions for connecting your local Cursor to the proxied MCP servers |

+## Troubleshooting

+### MCP Servers Not Appearing in Cursor

+If MCP servers are not appearing in your local Cursor:

+1. Verify that the MCP servers are running in your workspace by checking the "MCP Servers" script output
+2. Ensure you've copied the correct configuration to your local `~/.cursor/mcp.json` file
+3. Check that port forwarding is working by visiting the proxy URLs directly in your browser
+4. Restart your local Cursor application after updating the configuration

+### GitHub Integration Issues

+For GitHub integration:

+1. Ensure your GitHub token has the necessary permissions (typically repo access)
+2. If using a token directly, make sure it's properly specified in the module configuration
+3. If using the `GITHUB_TOKEN` environment variable, verify it's available in your workspace

+### Performance Considerations

+MCP servers run directly in your workspace and communicate with your local Cursor over port forwarding.
+For optimal performance:

+1. Use a workspace with sufficient resources for running MCP servers
+2. Consider connection quality when working with large repositories or datasets
+3. For filesystem operations, keep directories targeted by the filesystem server relatively small

+## Contributing

+If you encounter issues or have suggestions for improving this module, please submit an issue or pull request to the Coder registry repository.